Important Details Included For Starting A Cookie Making Business

 Monthly Expenses and Operating Costs To Consider:

 In addition to the common business expenses, your Cookie making business will require a budget for the ongoing cost of baking supplies and packaging.

 If you are working out of your home, check the zoning regulations to make sure you can operate there.
 Also, you’ll need to register with the Department of Health as a baker, provided you meet the guidelines set by the FDA and other legal requirements mandated by your locality.
 Also, See Our Page on Licenses and Permits

 Approximate Minimum Startup Cost:

 Bare essential – The average startup cost varies depending on how much of the equipment and supplies you already have.
-The startup can range between $250 to $ 2,500.
+The startup can range from a few hundred dollars to thousands of dollars, because you may want to mass produce your cookies or sell them out of your house.

 Tips & Considerations: